 Susan Sarangapani specialises in natural-looking results with strong attention to detail, alongside an empathetic consultative approach to ensure she understands exactly what every patient is looking for.

-Susan Sarangapani is part of Ophthalmic Consultants of London, a group of expert eye surgeons offering consultation, treatment and surgery onsite in one place.
+Susan Sarangapani is part of OCL Vision, a group of expert eye surgeons offering consultation, treatment and surgery onsite in one place.
 Choose from our central London location (close to Harley Street), Harpenden or Bushey.

 Susan Sarangapani is an expert in her field and has undertaken a fellowship at the internationally renowned Craniofacial Unit of Chelsea and Westminster Hospital, ensuring extensive training in facial and eyelid reconstruction surgery.